-Content marketing and SEO are often seen as separate tactics that are independent of one another.
-This couldn't be further from the truth.
+Content marketing and SEO are often seen as separate strategies that are independent of one another.
+This couldn’t be further from the truth.
 In order to execute a content marketing strategy that connects with your target audience, you need to incorporate SEO.
 You need quality, relevant content to incorporate SEO well in today’s landscape.
-In the video below, I share how we go about creating content marketing strategies that improve organic visibility.
+In the video below, I share how we go about creating SEO content marketing strategies that improve organic visibility.
 Whether you’re working with a content marketer or developing your own long-form content, this video is for you.

 Hey, what’s up, and welcome to Hack My Growth.
 In this episode, we’re going to be talking about how to build a high-quality content marketing strategy that will improve your search engine ranking and visibility.
 All right.
 Let’s go.

 When it comes to the internet, getting seen, visibility, growing your site online, you need content, and you need relevant, content that helps people take action, but more importantly, help them engage and really build trust with them.
 Now one of the big problems with investing too much into just content is you just write, and a lot of people focus on, "Hey if I just get a blog post out every week, that's all I need to write."
 Well, that's not actually true.
 Your piece of content has to have a purpose, your content has to have a goal attached to it, and it needs to be written in a way that's going to interact with your core users.
 So I want to talk through the components of a good content strategy, and how we can use content mapping to build a content marketing strategy that's going to drive people to our websites.